 Ditch those 20 item lists for a stubby list, so write down a maximum of 5 to-dos.
 This doesn’t mean you cut your productivity by 75%, it means you prioritise your more immediate tasks – sounding familiar?
 (Preach it Pareto).
 The stubby list is supposed to be bright and bold, so grab some colourful sticky notes and write your to-dos with a glittery gel pen or a felt tip.
 Remember to put the list somewhere you will easily find, such as on your laptop or in your purse.

-Tip 4: Watch your diet
+Tip 4: Choose your snacks wisely

 We all need energy to be productive.
 In fact, 25 grams of glucose in our body indicates peak productivity.
 However, a lot of us can cave into the evil mastermind that is sugar, especially when it’s 3 pm and you ate your home-made xylitol granola mid-morning.
 A packet of sweets is made up of simple sugars, broken down and released far more quickly than foods such as a banana.
 This means eating sweets will stifle productivity, so you may want to substitute those sugary snacks for something more slow release.